Privacy Policies

 Laws are in place to protect your privacy as a patient.
 The Health Insurance Portability and Accountability Act (HIPAA) protects a patient’s medical records, mental health records, and other personal health information.
 These are nationally established rules, although there are variations based on state requirements.
 Court orders also warrant the disclosure of certain information.

-Notably, psychologists share certain information about the patient's mental health treatment with the program paying for the patient's treatment (e.g. health insurance company) in order to receive authorization for treatment.
-The patient has the right to pay out of pocket for services and refrain from any disclosure of personal health information to other companies, such as the health insurance company.
-If a patient chooses to pay out of pocket for services, the insurance may not know the patient is seeing a psychologist or other mental health provider.
+Notably, therapists share certain information about the patient's mental health treatment with the program paying for the patient's treatment (e.g. health insurance company) in order to receive authorization for treatment.
+The patient has the right to self-pay for services and refrain from any disclosure of personal health information to other companies, such as the health insurance company.
+If a patient chooses to self-pay based on the offered rates, the insurance may not know the patient is seeing a psychologist or other mental health provider.

 Contact